CartoDB/mobile-sdk/README.md

+# ⚠️ ARCHIVED - This repository is no longer maintained

+**This repository has been archived and is no longer actively maintained.**

+This project was last updated on 2023-02-17 and is preserved for historical reference only.

+- 🔒 **Read-only**: No new issues, pull requests, or changes will be accepted
+- 📦 **No support**: This code is provided as-is with no support or updates
+- 🔍 **For reference only**: You may fork this repository if you wish to continue development

+For current CARTO projects and actively maintained repositories, please visit: https://github.com/CartoDB

+---

 # CARTO Mobile SDK

 CARTO Mobile SDK is an open, multi-platform framework for visualizing maps and providing location based services on mobile devices like smartphones or tablets.
 It includes high performance and flexible vector tile renderer, multiple built-in routing engines (for both indoor and street maps) plus built-in geocoding and reverse geocoding support.